Charlotte Mason Preschool Lessons

 - Vacuuming

-- Gathering eggs
+- Gathering chicken eggs

 - Feeding and watering the animals